-The Mari Mari Cultural Village is situated amidst a remote forest setting in Kionsom, Inanam; 25 minutes away from the hustling and bustling city.
-Its surrounding atmosphere may faintly remind you of Sir Arthur Conan Doyle’s ‘The Lost World’; in the Sabahan sense.
-The beauty of untapped nature is guaranteed to capture your eyes and heart as soon as you arrive at the village!
+The Mari Mari Cultural Village is situated amidst a remote forest setting in Kionsom, Inanam; away from the hustling and bustling city.
+Its surrounding atmosphere may faintly remind you of Sir Arthur Conan Doyle’s ‘The Lost World’ in the Sabahan sense.

 For a more hands-on experience, check out the little huts in the village where daily routines of traditional Sabahan life come alive.
 Grab the chance to see blowpipe-making demonstration, fire-starting demonstration using bamboo, tattoo-making demonstration, and get an in-depth look at the mystical symbolisms behind them.
 Visitors will also get chance to sample Sabahan traditional delicacies from each ethnic group.